bocattelan/i3blocks-contrib/wifi_manager/README.md

 ![](images/menuWiFi.jpg)

-- If a network is selected, ask for password and try to connect
+- If a network is selected, ask for password and try to connect to it

 ![](images/passMenu.png)